Key facts

 Course structure

-To complete the Bachelor of Forensic Science (Honours), students must pass 8 credit points, which must include the following:
+To complete the Bachelor of Forensic Science (Honours), you must pass 8 credit points.
+This includes:

 6